-5 Conclusion

-We have provided an $O(n \log n)$ -time, $O(n \log n / \log \log n)$ -space algorithm to solve the three-dimensional layers-of-maxima problem.
-Our algorithm uses a 3D-sweep on the input point set, maintaining a staircase subdivision of the plane with an improved dynamic fractional cascading data structure that accommodates vertices of high degree in the control graph.
+5. Conclusion.
+We have provided an $O(n \log n)$ -time, $O(n \log n/\log \log n)$ -space algorithm to solve the three-dimensional layers-of-maxima problem.
+Our algorithm uses a three-dimensional sweep on the input point set, maintaining a staircase subdivision of the plane with an improved dynamic fractional cascading data structure that accommodates vertices of high degree in the control graph.

 While $\Omega(n \log n)$ is a lower bound on the time to solve this problem in the comparison model, it remains open to achieve that bound using linear or at least $o(n \log n/\log \log n)$ space as well as to provide bounds for higher dimensions.
+The static nature of the plane-sweep approach to solving this problem makes bootstrapping our solution for higher dimensions seem problematic.

 Our algorithm framework employs a special case of dynamic point location in a staircase subdivision: namely, when all the y-coordinates are known a priori.
 It remains open to solve this problem in general.
-It is also open whether there are other applications of the dynamic fractional cascading extension and to combine it with Raman's worst-case update technique.
+It is also open whether there are other applications of the dynamic fractional cascading extension.

-Acknowledgement
+Acknowledgement.
 We thank Rajeev Raman for helping set our dynamic fractional cascading extension in context with prior work.